saltstack/salt/doc/topics/windows/windows-package-manager.rst

 uninstall_flags (str)
 ---------------------

-This setting contains any flags that need to be passed to the uninstaller to make it perform a silent uninstall.
-These can often be found by adding ``/?`` or ``/h`` when running the uninstaller from the command-line.
-A great resource for finding these silent install flags the WPKG project wiki_:
+The flags passed to the uninstaller for silent uninstallation.

+You can find these flags by adding ``/?`` or ``/h``when running the uninstaller from the command-line.
+See `WPKG project wiki <https://wpkg.org/Category:Silent_Installers>`_ for information on silent uninstall flags.

 .. warning::
-    Salt will appear to hang if the uninstaller is expecting user input.
-So it is imperative that the software have the ability to uninstall silently.
+    Always ensure that the software has the ability to uninstall silently since Salt appears to hang if the uninstaller expects user input.

 msiexec (bool, str)
 -------------------

-This tells Salt to use ``msiexec /i`` to install the package and ``msiexec /x`` to uninstall.
-This is for ``.msi`` installations only.
+This setting informs Salt to use ``msiexec /i`` to install the package and ``msiexec /x`` to uninstall.
+This setting is applicable only for ``.msi`` installations only.

 Possible options are: